BC is home to some gorgeous and easily accessible waterfalls

 You are not able to get very close to Shannon Falls, but the view is pretty.
 It’s a nice place to stretch your legs if you’re ever in the area, or road-trippin’ along the Sea to Sky Highway.
 There are lots of other trails and gorgeous nature to see in this area.

 If you wanted to spend a day chasing waterfalls you could easily leave Vancouver in the morning, stop at Shannon Falls, then Brandywine Falls, and finally Nairn Falls.
 This would make for a great day, especially when followed by an evening in Whistler.
 If you do this, let me know how it goes!
 I highly recommend going out on a Whistler ATV adventure.

 Not only are waterfalls beautiful, but spending time in nature is also very healing.
 If you haven’t heard of forest bathing, check out this post for 5 benefits of forest bathing.
 How many have you been to or would like to visit?
-Pin this post for your future road trips around British Columbia.
+Be sure to pin this post for your future road trips around British Columbia!

 Got a comment on this article?
 Join the conversation on Facebook, Instagram, or Twitter and share your thoughts!